livecode/livecode/docs/notes/feature-load_extensions_from_data.md

+---
+version: 8.0.0-dp-3
+---
-# Extensions can be loaded from raw data using 'load extension from data <data>' syntax
+# Extensions can be loaded from raw data

+LiveCode Builder extensions can now be loaded from data values by using the new `load extension from data <data>` syntax.